vulekamali/treasury-ckan/README.md

 For development, it is easiest to use docker-compose to build your development environment.

 The default development setup doesn't use `discourse-sso-client` because that requires running vulekamali Datamanager side-by-side for authentication.
-[See how to enable that](#sso-authentication-in-development) for development of `discourse-sso-client`.
+[See how to enable that](#developing-our-plugins) for development of `discourse-sso-client`.

-### Clone and initialise our code
+### Clone our app repositories

 Clone this repo and supporting repos: